 Y4K - Thursday and Friday

-Children must have a full PE kit.
+Children must have a full PE kit in school everyday.
 Please make sure all items are labelled.
 If your child does not have a PE kit in school they will be given one to wear for the lesson and a letter will be sent home to let you know.

 We follow the ‘Come and See’ scheme of work.
 Each topic lasts for four weeks.
 We begin by exploring what each topic means to us before moving on to how it relates to religion and the gospels.
 During the year we also learn about other faiths.
 At OLM we focus on Judaism and Islam.
 This is a brilliant way to teach respect for our community as a whole, regardless of cultures and beliefs.